 Maryland Stormwater Design Manual, Volumes I and II.
 October 2000.
 Maryland Department of Environment.
 Baltimore, MD.

 The volume and surface area of an infiltration trench relate to the quantity of runoff entering the trench from the contributing area, the void space, and the infiltration rate.
-Because the infiltration
+Because the infiltration trench is filled with stone, only the space between the stone is available for runoff storage.

-trench is filled with stone, only the space between the stone is available for runoff storage.
 Effective designs call for infiltration trenches to be filled with 1.5-inch to 3.0-inch diameter clean washed stone.
 Conduct a geotechnical study to determine the final soil infiltration rate below the trench.
 For sizing purposes, assume a void ratio of 0.4.

 Take a minimum of two borings or observation pits for each infiltration trench.
 For trenches over 100 feet long, include at least one additional boring or pit for each 50-foot increment.
 Take borings or dig observation pits at the actual location of the proposed infiltration trench to determine localized soil conditions.

-Base the design of the infiltration trench on the soil evaluation set forth in Volume 3.
-The minimum acceptable rate is 0.17 inches per hour.
+Base the design of the infiltration trench on the soil evaluation set forth in Section 6.3.
+The minimum acceptable rate is 0.01 inches per hour.
 Never use the results of a Title 5 percolation test to estimate an infiltration rate, as these tend to greatly overestimate the rate that water will infiltrate into the subsurface.

 Place the maximum depth of the trench at least two feet above the seasonal high water table or bedrock, and below the frost line.